-Browse my collection of the very best soup recipes... healthy, nutritious and packed full of flavour.
-From hearty chicken noodle to classic roast pumpkin, low carb cauliflower to slow cooker pea & ham, and so many more!
+Browse our collection of the very best soup recipes... healthy, nutritious and packed full of flavour.
+From hearty chicken noodle to classic roast pumpkin, low carb cauliflower to comforting slow cooker pea & ham - and so many more!

 During winter I'm constantly torn between eating all of the delicious and rich comfort food desserts (golden syrup dumplings and apple crumble...
 I'm looking at you), or filling up on nourishing and veggie-packed soups.

 Fortunately a naughty dessert is perfectly balanced by a healthy soup... so you really can have the best of both worlds (completely guilt-free!).

 If you're after nutritious and satisfying soup recipes, then you're in the right place.

 - Low carb, low calorie and low fat